 Due to the conditions and traffic flow it was imperative that all issues were conducted quickly, efficiently and safely, with minimal disruption to the public.
 To achieve this, the trial vehicle was required to travel quickly and safely to the scene of vehicle incidents on snow and ice covered roads.
 To do this it was essential that the vehicle had the maximum possible traction with the surface of the road.

-For further details on the trial conditions, please download the full report, see below.
+For further details on the trial conditions, please download the full report, see above.

 The verdict on snow tyres